 These mushrooms have been valued by humankind as a culinary wonder and folk medicine in Oriental practices.

-In Asia, there are more than 100 types of mushrooms used to treat cancer.
-Some of the more common ones are Ganoderma lucidum (reishi), Trametes Versicolor or Coriolus Versicolor (turkey tail), Lentinus edodes (shiitake), and Grifola frondosa (maitake).
+More than 100 different varieties of mushrooms are used to cure cancer in Asia.
+Ganoderma lucidum (reishi), Trametes Versicolor or Coriolus Versicolor (turkey tail), Lentinus edodes (shiitake), and Grifola frondosa are some of the more prevalent ones (maitake).

 Recent developments in mushrooms as anti-cancer therapeutics

-Questions and Answers About Turkey Tail and Polysaccharide-K (PSK) What is turkey tail?
+Turkey Tail and Polysaccharide-K Questions and Answers (PSK) What exactly is a turkey tail?

 What is PSK?